HackTheDoc/cern-cpp/README.md

 Executable will be `cern` in the `test/` directory.

 > The compiler will later be available from the release section (when it will have enough feature to actually do stuff).

-## Credits

-This compiler is greatly inspired from the [hygrogen](https://github.com/orosmatthew/hydrogen-cpp) lang compiler project from *orosmatthew*.

-I base it on his videos and add personal modification on it.